Armored Core V: Gameplay

 Whereas previous games in the series focused on quick-reflex combat, Armored Core V relies heavily on tactical gameplay.
 Similar to the first games in the series, Armored Core V requires players to use level geography to their advantage.

-Two features are added to the series, with the first being the introduction of "OVERED Weapons" (also known as "Ultimate Weapons" in the Japanese release), back-mounted weapon parts which deals enormous damage that can annihilate opponents, but these weapons requires to store all weapons currently equipped in the AC's arms and shoulder to fully utilize, with some requiring to purge an entire arm to use, and can only be used once per mission/match.
+Two features are added to the series, with the first being the introduction of "OVERED Weapons" (also known as "Ultimate Weapons" in the overseas release), back-mounted weapon parts which deals enormous damage that can annihilate opponents, but these weapons requires to store all weapons currently equipped in the AC's arms and shoulders to fully utilize, with some requiring to purge an entire arm to use, and can only be used once per mission/match.
 Usage of "OVERED Weapons", when activated, are dictated via a timer that shows the limits of the AC's equipped generator unit, which was temporarily relieved of all restraints, enabling brief unlimited usage of all Core and Booster functions.
 The other feature implemented in the game is the ability to freely switch between the player AC's "modes": "Scanning Mode", which allows players to collect information from their surroundings while conserving energy, including enemy units and ACs, as well as providing mission waypoints; and the default "Combat Mode", allowing players to engage in combat with enemy units and ACs using a variety of weapons, while unable to regain energy through combat.

 The online mode features five-on-five team-based battles, with each side battling over specific objectives across the map.
 One member of each team is designated as the Operator and must oversee the entire battle and issue orders to their team.

-A curiosity about the game is that, according to the producer Toshifumi Nabeshima, the player should hold the controller (PS3 and Xbox 360) in a special way as the ideal to effectively control ACs.
-According to information from the game itself, this way of playing is called “densetsu no AC mochi” (伝説のAC持ち) in Japanese, which means the “legendary Armored Core grip”.

 The online servers for Armored Core V were shut down on March 20, 2014.

-Story

-In a distant futuristic, post-apocalyptic world, people gathered in a few survivable areas.
-Among them, "City", which is relatively large, was oppressed by a person called the Father and his enigmatic organization called The Corporation.
-At one point, a man who was an aide to the Father was banished to the underground world.
-The man united the people of the underground world to form the Resistance organization.
-They carried out an all out counter-offensive war operation to break the tyrannical rule of the Father.
-However, the operation failed because it was detected in advance, and the man also died.
-A year later, the Resistance relaunched under a new leader.